 The great Northwest sculptor Lee Kelly will be featured in one of Portland Art Museum's special exhibits for the fall of 2010.
-The museum is organizing a retrospective of Kelly's long. distinguished career.
+The museum is organizing a retrospective of Kelly's long, distinguished career.

-Beautiful."
-A marquee exhibit from The British Museum
+ancient Greece.
 D.K.
-Row: 503-294-7654; dkrow@news.oregonian.com; oregonlive.com/art that looks at the human body through the art and culture of ancient Greece.
+Row: 503-294-7654;

+dkrow@news.oregonian.com; oregonlive.com/art